-18.A.
-Unless specified differently elsewhere, an infraction may only be called by a player on the infraction team who recognizes that it has occurred. [[The player must know that a specific rule was violated and have perceived the particular action with certainty.
-[A player may not call an infraction whenever the player merely suspects maybe recognizes that an some infraction might have occurred.]]
-The player must immediately call "violation" or the name of the specific infraction loudly.
+- 17.A.
+Unless specified differently elsewhere, an infraction may only be called by a player on the infraction team who recognizes that it has occurred.
+The player must know that a specific rule was violated and have perceived the particular action with certainty. [[A player may not call an infraction whenever the player merely suspects that an infraction might have occurred.]]
+The player must immediately call "violation" or the name of the specific infraction loudly. - 17.B.

-18.B.
 A player called for an infraction may contest that call if that player believes the infraction did not occur. [[This belief may be based on the player's perspective on the particular sequence of events or based on a disagreement over the application of the rules, provided the player has read and understands the rules.
-For example, "No, I didn't slap your hand" or "Tipping the disc to someone else is not a travel."]]
+For example, "No, I didn't slap your hand" or "Tipping the disc to someone else is not a travel."]] - 17.C.

-18.C.
 Any time an infraction is called, the Continuation Rule applies.
-Continuation Rule: Play stops when the thrower in possession acknowledges that an infraction has been called. [[This refers to the thrower who possesses the disc or has just released the disc at the time of the infraction/call.
-Who the thrower (3.O.5) is is determined at the time of the infraction/call.]]
+Continuation Rule: Play stops when the thrower in possession acknowledges that an infraction has been called.
 If a call is made when there is no thrower in possession of the disc and the disc is not in the air (for example, the disc is lying on the ground), play stops at the time of the call.
 However, if a call is made when the disc is in the air or the thrower is in the act of throwing, or if the thrower fails to acknowledge the call and subsequently attempts a pass, play continues until the outcome of that pass is determined.
 For the purpose of the Continuation Rule, an uncontested stall that occurs after another call is treated the same as an incomplete pass. [[Thus, if you get stalled before you acknowledge a call, it is treated the same as if you ignored the call and threw a turnover.]]
-Play then either stops or continues according to the following:
+Play then either stops or continues according to the following: - 17.C.1.

-18.C.1.
 Despite any outcome dictated by these rules, if the involved players on both teams agree that the infraction did not affect the outcome of the play, play stops and the result of the play stands.
 This provision does not apply if the thrower is aware an infraction has been called and subsequently attempts a pass.